milesmcc/cyber101/crypto/exercises.md

 ![45m long](https://img.shields.io/badge/Duration-45m-yellow.svg)
 ![Primary skill sleuthing](https://img.shields.io/badge/Primary%20Skill-Sleuthing-informational.svg)

 Below, you'll see the content of an encrypted email.
-Using your knowledge of PGP and its ecosystem, answer the following questions:
+Using your knowledge of PGP and its ecosystem, figure out who the following message was sent to.
+(Note: there may be two possible recipients.)

-1. Who sent the email?
-How do you know?
-2. When did they send the email?
-3. To whom was the email sent?
-How do you know? [can these all be answered? verify]
+?> **You won't be able to read the message's contents.** Breaking PGP is not necessary to completing the assignment.

 ```
 -----BEGIN PGP MESSAGE-----